bhushanmaghade/LocNet_App/Readme.md

-# LocNet: GNSS Position Optimizer
+# LocNet: GNSS Position Optimizer API

-**LocNet** is an advanced tool designed to estimate the **True Position** from noisy GNSS (Global Navigation Satellite System) data.
-It leverages a combination of statistical methods, recursive estimation, and deep learning architectures to correct GPS drift and improve accuracy.
+**LocNet** is a backend API service designed to estimate the **True Position** from noisy GNSS (Global Navigation Satellite System) data.
+It exposes REST endpoints to process GPS data using statistical filters and Deep Learning models.

 ---